hsinyenwu/ORFeome/A. ReadMe.md

 Here are the R code for analyzing the Ribo-seq, RiboTaper and dual-luciferase assay results.
-A. Ribo-seq analysis for Arabidopsis 7-day old seedlings
+A. RiboTaper for Arabidopsis 7-day old seedling data (including Bowtie2, STAR/RSEM/RiboTaper steps and associated R code for analysis)
 B1.
 Identification of minimum uORFs with CiPS
 B2: Identification of other uORFs with CiPS
 C. Identification of uORFs that overlap with each other